 - Dryness, burning, stinging in the nasal passage

 Decongestants are drugs that help reduce nasal congestion.
 They are available in both pill and nasal spray forms.
 However, decongestants will not cure sinusitis.
-They may actually worsen sinusitis by increasing sinus inflammation.
+They may actually worsen sinusitis by increasing sinus inflammation if used too long.
+Nasal spray decongestants should not be used for more than 3 days in a row.

 Due to the lack of evidence for the benefit of nasal decongestants in treating sinusitis, the FDA ordered manufacturers of over-the-counter (OTC) nasal decongestant products to remove all references to sinusitis from their labeling.
 The Infectious Diseases Society of America does not recommend nasal or oral decongestants for patients with acute bacterial sinusitis.

-Your doctor may still recommend that you take either an OTC or prescription nasal decongestant to help relieve blockage symptoms associated with sinusitis.
-If you think you have sinusitis, check with your doctor before taking a decongestant.
-Do not try to treat sinusitis by yourself.
+Your health care provider may still recommend that you take either an OTC or prescription nasal decongestant to help relieve blockage symptoms associated with sinusitis.
+If you think you have sinusitis, check with your provider before taking a decongestant.

 Decongestants should never be used in infants and children under age 4, and some doctors recommend not giving them to children under age 14.
 Children are at particular risk for central nervous system side effects, including convulsions, rapid heart rate, loss of consciousness, and death.

 Antihistamines such as diphenhydramine (Benadryl, generic) are included in many cold and allergy medications.
 Because they dry and thicken nasal secretions, they make sinus drainage difficult and may worsen sinusitis.
-Patients with sinusitis should not take antihistamines.
+In general, people with sinusitis should not take antihistamines.

 Surgery can unblock the sinuses when drug therapy is not effective or if there are other complications, such as structural abnormalities or fungal sinusitis.